britsman/PostmortemForge/README.md

 - The metric reader models a single scalar series with one threshold.
 It does not handle multiple series in one file or percentile families.

+## Design decisions

+**Provenance is structural, not a convention.** The alternative was to append citations by convention: format each sentence, then tack a `[span]` on the end, trusting every code path to remember.
+Conventions rot.
+The first refactor that adds a summary line without a citation ships an ungrounded claim, and nothing catches it.
+Instead a `Claim` refuses to exist without a `Provenance`, so an ungrounded statement is a construction error, not a review comment.
+The cost is that every fact must be threaded with its source events